1vanhelsing1/coko/README.md

 ## Available Scripts

-In the project root directory, first create initial DB migration by running
+In the project root directory, install all dependencies with `npm install`, then create initial DB migration by running

 ### `npx prisma migrate dev --name init`